-Welcome to Stellenbosch Birds!The Bird of the Year 2017 is the Lappet-faced Vulture.
+Welcome to Stellenbosch Birds!The Bird of the Year 2018 is the African Black Oystercatcher.

 Bird news My book news Links of the day